tcampbe/NG421_wk2_day2_ToDoApp_2/README.md

 ## Intro
 This project is our Todo app as we should have completed it from the last project.
-We are now going to practice continue building it out to practice our skills.
+We are now going to continue building it out to practice our skills.

 ## Setup
-1. For, clone, npm i, npm start
+1. Fork, clone, npm i, npm start

 ## Code a Model